 Secret marriage pact

-The secret marriage pact is a clandestine agreement signed in Braavos about a decade before the start of A Game of Thrones, forging an alliance between House Martell of Dorne and exiled House Targaryen.
-Its purpose is to aid in the overthrow of King Robert I Baratheon and restore House Targaryen to the Iron Throne.
-The alliance is to be sealed by a marriage between Viserys Targaryen and Princess Arianne Martell.
+The secret marriage pact is a clandestine agreement signed in Braavos about a decade before the start of the War of the Five Kings, forging an alliance between House Martell of Dorne and the exiled House Targaryen.
+Its purpose was to aid in the overthrow of King Robert I Baratheon and restore House Targaryen to the Iron Throne.
+The pact was to be sealed by a marriage between Viserys Targaryen and Princess Arianne Martell.